 So this helps to prevent any competitors from creating basic “hate” or “rant” websites and blogs that rank high in the search engines for any keywords that are important to you.
 Buying these types of “neutral” domain names is an extra “advanced” step that is not necessary for most businesses.
 It can however help in certain scenarios, so it is worth mentioning in this basic ORM guide.

-Creating a Google Plus page and utilizing Google Authorship can help Google connect your online content with your real-life identity and brand.
+Creating a Google+ profile page can help Google connect your online content with your real-life identity and brand.